-Alec O’Leary is one of the Ireland’s leading exponents of the guitar and has performed to international critical acclaim, winning praise for his impressive technique, outstanding musicianship and inspired programming.
+Today Alec is recognised as one of the most talented, charismatic and creative guitarists of his age performing to international critical acclaim, winning praise for his impressive technique, outstanding musicianship, unique educational vision and inspired concert programming.

-Alec is co-founder and director of one of Europe’s most prestigious guitar festivals, the Guitar Festival of Ireland.
-Along with a busy performing schedule, festival commitments, and teaching posts Alec is equally dedicated to making guitars with his father, world-renowned Irish luthier Michael J O’Leary.
+An active performer, arranger, educator and a committed concert promoter, Alec is also co- founder and director of one of Europe’s most prestigious guitar festivals, the Guitar Festival of Ireland.
+Along with a busy performing schedule, festival commitments, and teaching posts Alec is equally dedicated to the art of making guitars which he does with his father, world-renowned luthier Michael J. O’Leary.

-An active performer and arranger, winner of numerous guitar competitions, and author of ‘Exploring the patterns, figures and flowing ideas of Leo Brouwer’, Alec has commissioned many new works for guitar from some of its most celebrated composers such as Roland Dyens and Sergio Assad.
-He has also facilitated several major music projects including ‘Guitar Traditions’ seminar series in the Royal Irish Academy of Music with John Williams, Paco Pena & Pavel Steidl and Sony recording ‘Places Between’ with John Williams and John Etheridge.
+Alec has also commissioned many new works for guitar from some of the instrument’s most celebrated composers such as Roland Dyens and Sergio Assad.
+He has also facilitated several major music projects including ‘Guitar Traditions’ seminar series in the Royal Irish Academy of Music with John Williams, Paco Pena & Pavel Steidl and the Sony recording ‘Places Between’ with John Williams and John Etheridge.

 He shares the joy of his musical talent through his students at the Royal Irish Academy of Music in Dublin where he was appointed Guitar Lecturer in 2017.
 His teaching style is lively and positive in nature, always encouraging creativity and critical thinking while empowering the student with the musical and technical abilities they need to achieve their goals.